Conference dates: 30 October–2 November 2024

 Visits to public workshops, 2 November 2024

-The conference programme involves visits to various public repair workshops and recycling centres in Tartu.
+The conference programme involves visits to various public workshops, community garden and Foodsharing network in Tartu.

-Visits are organised, and full information about each establishment is provided by the conference organisers.
+Visits are organised, and information about each establishment is provided by the conference organisers.